 No baking soda filtration, unlike other brands.

-No tools needed for quick installation.
+No tools needed for installation.
 Activated charcoal filtration with consistent performance.
-Filters out pollen, spores, dust and harmful gases.
-Optimum ventilation inside the vehicle through low flow resistance.
-Greatest filtration efficiency through a combination of mechanical and electrostatic attraction.
+Filters out pollen, spores, dust, and harmful gases.
+Optimum ventilation inside the vehicle through low flow-resistance.
+Great filtration efficiency through mechanical and electrostatic attraction.

 Only fits German automobiles.

 Easy to change out.
-Removes and filters 99.5% of all dust, pollen, air pollution, allergens, pet dander, and other airborne contaminants from the outside air before it reaches the vehicle's interior.
+Removes and filters 99.5% of all dust, pollen, air pollution, allergens, pet dander, and other airborne contaminants from the outside air.
 Helps prevent premature wear on your car's HVAC system by promoting good airflow inside the car.

 No charcoal, so it does not do much to remove existing smells.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.